VitusSun/JoyShare/README.md

 ```bash
 ionic run android
 ```

+# Using Express.js

+# Using MongoDB and Mongoose

 #Add Cordova camera plugin using ionic Lab

 ####1.Create ionic framework sample using the below ionic lab, here we are creating ionic project